MahmoudFroukh/Ticketing-System/README.md

 ## Tools Used

-- Spiceworks for the ticketing software
+- Spiceworks for the ticketing software.
+- Used the notes section in Spriceworks for documentation and reporting purposes.
+- Windows snipping tool to capture ticket details for documentation.
+- <a href=https://github.com/MahmoudFroukh/Help-Desk-Knowledge-Base> Knowledge base</a> for creating internal articles to explain how issues were resolved.

 ## Steps